 You must meet certain requirements to be eligible for an Air Force ROTC scholarship.
 Feel free to contact us if you have any questions about Air Force ROTC or the application process.

-To be eligible for scholarship consideration, you must achieve an SAT composite of 1180 (math and critical reading portions only) or ACT composite of 26 and attain a cumulative GPA of 3.0 or higher.
+To be eligible for scholarship consideration, you must achieve an SAT composite of 1240 or ACT composite of 26.
+Applicant must also attain a cumulative GPA of 3.0 or higher.
 There are no waivers or exceptions to the SAT/ACT or GPA requirements.
 We now ONLY accept ACT/SAT scores electronically through the ACT or SAT agency using AFROTC Test Code 0548.

 The following table provides some information to indicate whether or not you think you will be academically competitive for an AFROTC scholarship.
 This is last year’s average select rate winners: